 So, how do you choose the right deck contractor for your project?
 Here are some questions you should ask your contractor before hiring them.

 Every great company started somewhere and had to build up its client base from scratch.
 However, knowing how long the company has been in business is important.
 If the contractor cannot tell you how long they’ve been in business, this is a potential red flag.

 Mistakes happen, and issues can arise when a deck is built – even with the most experienced contractors.

-If having a warranty is important to you, ask the contractors about what they offer and what the process is should a warranty claim be needed.
+If having a warranty is important to you, ask the contractors about what they offer and the process should a warranty claim be needed.
 Insist that they provide you with a written warranty.

 Are you licensed and insured?

 In the world of contracting, anyone can tell you they are a contractor.
 Reputable contractors, though, are both licensed and insured.
-This means that if any accidents happen while they are working at your home, they have their own insurance so that you are not responsible and cannot be held liable.
+This means that if any accidents happen while they are working at your home, they have their own insurance, so you are not responsible and cannot be held liable.

-It is also reasonable to ask how much coverage or liability they cover and to ask to see their insurance certificate to ensure is it valid and up to date.
+It is also reasonable to ask how much coverage or liability they cover and to ask to see their insurance certificate to ensure it is valid and up to date.